Aaron-Bopp/TIM/40_Evergreens/Write your notes like you're planting an evergreen forest.md

 If you want my advice, start with [[evergreen notes]]:
-[[Evergreen notes organize knowledge so that it can grow]]
+[[Evergreen notes organize knowledge so that it can grow]] If you have a seed, plant it and let it grow.
+Often times an imperative, descriptive title and backlinks are all note needs to have longevity, other time you may need to a sentence or two of context so that you don't forget what you were thinking.

 If you spend too much time is a system that won't be able to flourish into an evergreen forest, you will be reluctant to switch: [[Human's have an inability to admit that they are wrong]]

 ### <hr class="footnote"/>